websanco/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 # Activating Liferay Commerce Enterprise

-Starting with Liferay DXP 7.3, Commerce comes with all Liferay bundles and Docker containers and does not require separate installation.
+Starting with Liferay DXP/Portal 7.3, Commerce ships with all Liferay bundles and Docker containers and does not require separate installation.
 However, to access and use Commerce, the process differs depending on the DXP version you're running.
 For Liferay DXP 7.4 GA1+, all Commerce modules are enabled by default and ready for use.
-For DXP 7.3 FP3/SP2+, Commerce is activated using a [*portal property*](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html), while earlier versions use a Commerce license file.
+For DXP 7.3 FP3/SP2+, Commerce is activated using a [portal property](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html), while earlier versions use a Commerce license file.

 ## Disabling Liferay Commerce Enterprise for Liferay DXP 7.4 GA1+

 > Liferay DXP and Commerce Subscriptions Required

 For Liferay DXP 7.4 GA1+, all Commerce modules are enabled by default.
-Users can disable this by setting the `enterprise.product.commerce.enabled` portal property to `false`.
-Once this configuration is applied to a Liferay server, all Commerce modules will be disabled.
+Users can disable them by setting the `enterprise.product.commerce.enabled` portal property to `false`.

 ### Disabling Commerce for Liferay Bundles